lowdefy/lowdefy-docs/docs/blocks/container/column.md

 sidebar_label: Column
 ---

-A column block is a container which renders child blocks into a new grid.
+A column block is a container which renders child blocks into a new grid without applying any additional styling.
 Use a column block to group a set of blocks into a single column in the rendered grid which is very useful for group block visibility.

 ## Required fields